mperezjigato/reportsweakly/week11v0017BIS.md

 atoms_123456789 = Octahedron('Ag', xNP)
 write(atoms_123456789.xyz', atoms_123456789)
 ```
 No doubt this is an impractical route to search/replace.
-As a matter of fact, GJB has decided to write a python script (gjb.py) that does the job in no time (Python to modify Python!):
+As a matter of fact, GJB has decided to write a Python script (gjb.py) that does the job in no time (Python to modify Python!):
 ```python
 #!/usr/bin/env python